korisantosh/Cookie-Control-browser-extension/README.md

-# Cookie Control - View, Edit, Add, Delete & Search Chrome Browser Cookies
+# 🍪 Cookie Control - View, Edit, Add, Delete & Search Chrome Browser Cookies

 ## Overview

-**Cookie Control** is a powerful Chrome extension that enables you to **view**, **edit**, **add**, **delete**, and **search** cookies directly from your browser.
+**Cookie Control** is a powerful Chrome extension that enables you to view, edit, add, delete, and search cookies directly from your browser.
 Whether you're a developer testing cookies, or a power user looking to manage your privacy and browsing experience, this extension offers an intuitive and easy-to-use interface for all your cookie needs.

-## Features
+## 🚀 Features

-- **View Cookies**: Instantly view all cookies stored in your browser for any site or domain.
+- View Cookies: Instantly view all cookies stored in your browser for any site or domain.
-- **Edit Cookies**: Modify existing cookie values, expiry dates, and other parameters in real-time.
+- Edit Cookies: Modify existing cookie values, expiry dates, and other parameters in real-time.
-- **Add New Cookies**: Effortlessly create new cookies and define their attributes with a simple form.
+- Add New Cookies: Effortlessly create new cookies and define their attributes with a simple form.
-- **Delete Cookies**: Remove unwanted cookies with a single click.
+- Delete Cookies: Remove unwanted cookies with a single click.
-- **Search Cookies**: Quickly search for cookies by name or value, helping you find exactly what you need in seconds.
+- Search Cookies: Quickly search for cookies by name or value, helping you find exactly what you need in seconds.

 ## Why Use Cookie Control?